 How To Breakout a .5mm BGA

 When you breakout a BGA, you basically apply a fanout solution and route traces from those fanouts to the perimeter of the device prior to general routing of the PCB.
-A few weeks ago, we gave you an example of how to breakout a .4mm BGA.
+Here’s an example of how we did a .5mm BGA breakout.

 Take the BGA pitch minus the 3-mil trace minus the 3-mil trace to pad gap minus another 3-mil trace to pad gap and you have a pad diameter (or a pad size) of 10.685 mils.